AP Exam Dates 2026: Full Schedule and Test Calendar

 How should I use the AP exam dates to plan my revision?

-Work backwards from each exam date.
-Build a revision cycle that includes content review, timed practice, and rest days to support focus and confidence.
+Work backwards from each exam date and build a revision cycle that includes content review, timed practice, and rest days.
+See the revision planning section above for a step-by-step approach.